 Besides that, preseason polls are groupthink.
-Everyone does the same thing, and everyone sees each others’ polls, and everyone starts copying everyone else before the season.
-Then, when news comes over the summer that forces voters to re-evaluate teams, everyone makes the same bland adjustments.
+Everyone sees each others' opinions and writes the same thing.
+Then, when offseason news forces voters to re-evaluate, they all make the same bland adjustments.
 Preseason polls commit the cardinal sin of online content: they’re boring.

 Strengths and Weaknesses

 On the negative side, the reports emphasized the loss of Carlos Hyde, Ryan Shazier, Bradley Roby, and much of the offensive line.
-Worse, the “Ohio State can’t beat elite teams” meme wasn’t buried deep enough; some voters docked Ohio State for being 0-2 against top 15 teams under Meyer.
+Worse, the “Ohio State can’t beat elite teams” meme is back from the dead; some voters docked Ohio State for being 0-2 against top 15 teams under Meyer.

-The best concern, however, came from Sports Illustrated's Martin Rickman, who worried that, “the Buckeyes' two-game losing streak to end the 2013 campaign could affect Meyer so deeply that he falls victim to a crippling Papa John's addiction he can't shake.”
-You gotta lay off the garlic sauce, man.
+The funniest concern, however, came from Sports Illustrated's Martin Rickman, who worried that, “the Buckeyes' two-game losing streak to end the 2013 campaign could affect Meyer so deeply that he falls victim to a crippling Papa John's addiction he can't shake.”
+Urbz has to lay off the (garlic) sauce.

 Triumvirate of Pain

 Ohio State is expected to be the Big Ten’s top-ranked team.
 The Buckeyes enter the aggregate poll at sixth, sandwiched between Stanford and Oklahoma.
 Ohio State and Stanford are near doppelgangers in the combined poll, appearing on every ballot, having the same median and range, and being separated by only five votes.